Honor killing: National legal codes

 According to the report of the United Nations Special Rapporteur submitted to the 58th session of the United Nations Commission on Human Rights in 2002 concerning cultural practices in the family that reflect violence against women (E/CN.4/2002/83):

 The Special Rapporteur indicated that there had been contradictory decisions with regard to the honor defense in Brazil, and that legislative provisions allowing for partial or complete defence in that context could be found in the penal codes of Argentina, Ecuador, Egypt, Guatemala, Iran, Israel, Jordan, Peru, Syria, Venezuela and the Palestinian National Authority.

-As of 2022, most countries with complete or partial defenses for murdering due to sexual behaviors or parental disobedience are MENA countries, but there are some notable exceptions, namely Philippines.
+As of 2022, most countries with complete or partial defenses for murdering due to sexual behaviors or parental disobedience are MENA countries, but there are some notable exceptions, namely the Philippines.
 The legal aspects of honor killings in different countries are discussed below: